-In order to accept your admission to the program, you will need to read the below terms and conditions and mark the box below, no later than 11:59 PM (PST), Friday, February 17, 2017.
-If you have not completed this step by midnight on February 17, 2017, CHI will assume that you are no longer interested in participating and will withdraw you from the program.
+In order to accept your admission to the program, you will need to read the below terms and conditions and mark the acceptance box below, no later than 11:59 PM (PST), Friday, December 8, 2017.
+If you have not completed this step by 12:00 AM (PST) on December 9, 2017, CHI will assume that you are no longer interested in participating and will withdraw you from the program.
 If you have paid a $250 deposit, it will remain on your account and is non-refundable.

 Once you accept your admission, you will be given detailed information about fundraising support, and access to "CHI Summer Abroad Participant" webpages.
-There you will find detailed information about obtaining visas, vaccination requirements/recommendations, health and well-being in Kenya, itinerary, and lots more!
+There you will find detailed information about obtaining a visa for entry into Kenya, vaccination requirements/recommendations, health and well-being in Kenya, itinerary, and lots more!

-CHI reserves the right to void the admission of any student who is found not to meet the above requirements after being admitted.
+CHI reserves the right to void the admission of any student who is found not to meet the above requirements or fails to maintain the above requirements after being admitted.

 A valid passport is required to travel abroad.
-If you don’t have a passport, you can pick up an application form at a U.S. Post Office.
+If you do not have a passport, you can pick up an application form at a U.S. Post Office.
 Passport applications normally take at least six weeks to be processed, so apply early.
-If you already have a passport, be sure its expiration date falls at least six months beyond the end of the program.
+If you already have a passport, be sure its expiration date falls AT LEAST SIX MONTHS beyond the end of the program.
 If it does not, renew the passport as soon as possible.
 For more information about the issuance of passports, visit http://travel.state.gov/content/passports/en/passports.html.

 An entry visa is also required.
 Visa requirements can be obtained from the Kenyan embassy in Washington, D.C., or its website.
 Better, apply for your visa online at https://immigration.ecitizen.go.ke/index.php?id=5.